jennyhedley/digital-writing-2025/README.md

 - What needs to be in the PDF?
 What needs to be in the GitHub repo?
 - 2024 exemplars

 Reflection Activity 2: discussion of your reflections from Monday and identify key points for 500 words critical reflective piece for folio.

-Formulation of run-sheet/score for Showcase next Monday.
+Collective authoring of [collective presentation score](https://docs.google.com/document/d/1ufpVlpm32YW4uVl108ipwqBu3vm6ma-9LltoOtXvRtE/edit?usp=sharing) for Showcase next Monday.

-Consultations and progress on creative piece.
+Consultations and working on creative pieces.